gangeurmila-ctrl/CodeSoft---CPP---Internship/README.md

 Take Your Turn: When prompted, type the number (1-9) of the empty square where you want to place your marker and press Enter.
 Win the Game: The first player to get three of their markers in a row (horizontally, vertically, or diagonally) wins!
 Draw: If all 9 squares are filled up and no one has matched three in a row, the game automatically ends in a tie.

+Task 4: To-Do List.

+**_Description:-_**
+A friendly and interactive C++ console application that acts as a personal task assistant.
+It allows users to easily keep track of their daily tasks by adding, viewing, completing, and removing items from a dynamic list.

+**Features:**

+**Dynamic Task Management:** Uses C++ vectors to smoothly add and store multiple tasks during the session.
+**Interactive Status Tracking:** Clearly displays tasks as [TASK PENDING] or [TASK COMPLETED] so users know exactly what is left to do.
+**Smart Deletion & Confirmation:** Allows users to remove unwanted tasks while providing a safety (y/n) prompt to prevent accidental deletions.
+**Session Summary:** Calculates and displays a final breakdown of completed versus pending tasks before the user exits the program.

+**How to Use:**
+Start the App: Run the program to be greeted by your personal task assistant and view the main menu.

+Add Tasks: Type '1' to enter a new task description and add it to your active list.
+View & Complete: Type '2' to check your list, and type '3' to select a specific task number to mark as done.
+Clean Up: Type '4' to delete a task you no longer need, keeping your list organized.
+Exit the App: Type '5' to close the assistant and see your final productivity summary for the day!